jonbnewman/mobx-store-provider/docs/api/useStore.md

 export default observer(Header);
 ```

+If you have a single or root `store` then this is likely how you will want to access it.

 ### Using an identifier

 By passing a unique `identifier`, the `store` associated with it is returned (assuming you used the same `identifier` with the `Provider` supplying it).